mchamochin1/PoC-for-LLM-based-ChatBot-regarding-EU-AI-Regulation/README.md

 # Screen shots
 We provide three examples to the questions provided:

-Q: May you summarize the EU AI Act?
+Question: May you summarize the EU AI Act?

-A:
+Answer: The EU AI Act is a landmark piece of legislation that seeks to create a comprehensive legal framework for the regulation of AI systems across the EU.
+It is intended to ensure the safety of AI systems on the EU market and provide legal certainty for investments and innovation in AI, while minimizing associated risks to consumers as well as compliance cost for providers.
+The EU AI Act prominently features a risk-based approach, defining four different risk classes, each of which covering different use cases of AI systems.
+It also includes provisions to support AI innovation in the EU and promote the European approach to tech regulation on the world stage.

 <p align="center">
 <img src="./Img/May you summarize the EU AI Act.png" alt="drawing" align="center" width="900"/>
 </p>

-Q: Why do we need to regulate the use of AI?
+Question: Why do we need to regulate the use of AI?

-A:
+Answer: The purpose of this Regulation is to improve the functioning of the internal market by laying down a uniform legal framework in particular for the development, marketing and use of artificial intelligence in conformity with Union values.
+This Regulation pursues a number of overriding reasons of public interest, such as a high level of protection of health, safety and fundamental rights, and it ensures the free movement of AI-based goods and services cross-border, thus preventing Member States from imposing restrictions on the development, marketing and use of AI systems, unless explicitly authorised by this Regulation.

 <p align="center">
 <img src="./Img/Why do we need to regulate the use of AI.png" alt="drawing" align="center" width="900"/>
 </p>

-Q: What are the AI risk categories in EU law?
+Question: What are the AI risk categories in EU law?

-A:
+Answer: The EU AI Act categorises AI systems into four different risk classes, from Unacceptable (which are banned entirely) to High Risk (which are subject to specific obligations on the providers and deployers).
+The EU wants to ensure the safety of AI systems on the EU market and promote an ethical, safe, and trustworthy approach to AI.

 <p align="center">
 <img src="./Img/What are the AI risk categories in EU law.png" alt="drawing" align="center" width="900"/>